 The reduction/elimination of toxic chemicals in products and processes is part of NIKE, Inc.’s long term sustainability goals.
 We are asking every supplier to better understand their chemical impact and to search for less toxic ways to manufacture.
 The Nike Considered Chemistry Team encourages all suppliers to use the Principles of Green Chemistry to inspire innovation.
 Designing and producing materials around these principles can be used at any stage in the supply chain to improve sustainability as well as protect the consumer, employee, and the community/environment.

 NIKE, Inc. Green Chemistry Program

-The NIKE, Inc. Green Chemistry Program is designed to drive innovations in product chemistry, particularly those around several of the Green Chemistry Principles.
-The effort to reduce toxins uses a systematic, risk based approach to assess toxic chemicals in product or processes.
-With protection of the consumer, employee and the community/environment as the goal, the program relies on evaluation of both hazard and exposure potential.
-Assessing hazard and exposure potential allows chemicals with the greatest risk (risk = hazard x exposure) to be prioritized for elimination, reformulation, or for control via the NIKE, Inc. RSL.
+The Nike, Inc., Green Chemistry Program is designed to drive innovations in product chemistry, particularly those around several of the Green Chemistry Principles.
+The effort to reduce hazardous chemicals uses a systematic, risk-based approach to assess chemicals in product or processes, as outlined in Figure 9.
+With the goal of protecting consumers, employees, communities and the environment, the program relies on the evaluation of both hazard and exposure potential.
+Assessing hazard and exposure potential allows chemicals with the greatest risk (risk = hazard x exposure) to be prioritized for elimination by reformulation, or for control via the Nike, Inc., RSL.

 Chemical Hazard Criteria:

-The approach to chemical hazard is based upon the Green Screen for Safer Chemicals (version 1.0) benchmarking tool which uses the following toxicology endpoints to assess hazard:
+The approach to chemical hazard is based upon the Green Screen for Safer Chemicals benchmarking tool which uses the following toxicology endpoints to assess hazard: